metrorailings/OwlBlog/content/posts/week-12-supercontest-picks.md

 That and Jeff Driskel impressed me in his outing against the Dallas.
 He was fearless with his passes, almost to the point of recklessness.
 Driskel is not afraid to chance those big plays.
 Even if the Lions are without the services of their best pass rusher in Trey Flowers, does it really take much to throw Haskins off his game, especially considering his reputed aversion to throwing in tight windows.

+**_Postmortem:_** I forgot how pathetic these Lions can be.
+As Brandon Allen demonstrated, one good game is too little a sample size to judge a quarterback, especially when that quarterback doesn't have much of a rushing attack or defense that can bail him out of bad decisions.

 ***

 #### _Dolphins_ @ Browns (-10.5)